-10. EXERCISE OF OPTIONS
+10. REGULAR EXERCISE OF OPTIONS

-Subject to the provisions of the Plan and the particular option, an option may be exercised from time to time by delivering to the Corporation at its registered office a written notice of exercise specifying the number of optioned shares with respect to which the option is being exercised and accompanied by payment in cash or certified cheque for the full amount of the purchase price of the shares then being purchased.
+Subject to the provisions of the Plan and the particular option, an option may be exercised from time to time by delivering to the Corporation at its registered office a written notice of exercise (the

+"Exercise Notice") specifying the number of optioned shares with respect to which the option is being exercised and accompanied by payment in cash, certified cheque, bank drafty or wire transfer for the full amount of the purchase price of the shares then being purchased.
 Upon receipt of a certificate of an authorized officer directing the issue of shares purchased under the Plan, the transfer agent is authorized and directed to issue and countersign share certificates for the optioned shares in the name of such optionee or the optionee's legal personal representative or as may be directed in writing by the optionee's legal personal representative.
 Certificates for such optioned shares shall be issued and delivered to the optionee within a reasonable time following the receipt of such notice and payment.
 Except as provided in Sections 11, 13 and 14 below, no option which is held by an optionee may be exercised unless the optionee is then an Eligible Person for the Corporation.